 A Primer on Wi-Fi

-Although "wi-fi" itself stands for a meaningless term, it does represent something very specific.
+Although the letters in "wi-fi" themselves are meaningless, the wi-fi logo does represent something very specific.
 When we say "wi-fi", we are referring to a specific type of wireless protocol.
-This protocol is used to connect laptops, smart phones, tablets, and printers to a local, short-range (within a single building or residence), access-point that is connected to a hard-wired modem for accessing the internet.
+This protocol is used to connect laptops, smart phones, tablets, and printers to a hyper-local, short-range network (within a single building or residence), that is connected to a hard-wired modem for accessing the internet.

 This distinction is important.
-Smartphones all have two ways to access the internet -- cellular and wi-fi.
+All smartphones have two ways to access the internet -- cellular and wi-fi.
 Both ways are wireless, obviously, but only one is called "wi-fi".
 As it turns out, understanding that difference is pretty important.

 Save on Your Phone's Data Plan

-I've visited many clients who did not realize their smartphones could access their home wi-fi networks.
+I've visited many clients who didn't know their smartphones could access their home wi-fi networks.
 Sure, their laptops were connected to the wi-fi, but not their phones.
 Since the phone could access the internet (via cellular) then it didn't occur to these clients that anything else needed to be done, e.g. connecting to the home's wi-fi network.
 After all, the phone can get online, so what else is there to do, right?

 Why is that a big deal?
 Because using cellular on your phone chips away at your monthly data allotment.
 If you enjoy data-intensive activities on your phone (watching videos, especially) but even sharing photos or streaming music for several hours a day, then you can easily hit your data allotment for the month and incur additional fees from your cellular carrier (Verizon, AT&T, etc.)